 ISO 31000 also guides organizations through the lengthy, and oftentimes difficult process of establishing context.
 Every company has vastly different internal and external contexts, which is why the flexibility and customizable nature of the ISO 31000 framework is essential to the task of defining context.
 Organizations can utilize ISO 31000 to refine and perfect their risk-based thinking approaches before jumping into ISO 9001.

-Risk-based thinking is about setting an organization up for success by implementing proactive planning about risks and potential consequences.
+This article is about setting an organization up for success by implementing proactive planning about risks and potential consequences.
 Preventative action is not a standalone process, it should be at the core of every quality management system.
 A company that is driven by objectives and opportunities is a company that is constantly learning, improving, and succeeding.